 The cleaning requirements for this particular device aren’t too demanding, with the exception of liquids and gooey concentrates, which definitely should compel you to do a lot more work, as your Crafty will become very resinous if you forget to clean it a few times.

 The part of the unit that requires most work is the upper removable part above the chamber, and you can start by removing the mouthpiece from it.
-Next thing you need to dissemble is the cap lock, which you take off by pulling it back, and just snap it off from any side.
+The next thing you need to do is disassemble the cap lock, which you take off by pulling it back, and just snap it off from any side.

 Once that’s done, separate the removable part in two.
 Inside it there will be a lot of residue, and this is where you’ll be focusing your attention.

 When you’ve disassembled this part, remove the two gaskets and the metal screen with the pick-like tool which is stored on the same place where the only button is, just on the opposite side of the vaporizer.

 Submerge all the parts into a dish with isopropyl alcohol (ISO), and leave them in there for at least 15 minutes, so they can be properly disinfected.
 Make sure you don’t leave them for more than an hour, as this will possibly damage the smaller parts of the unit.